etri/etri-miai/databases/BACKSpeech/README.md

 ## Contact

-For any questions or concerns related to this dataset, please reach out to us by opening an issue on this repository or by contacting us at [seunghi@etri.re.kr](mailto:seunghi@etri.re.kr).
+For any questions or concerns related to this dataset, please reach out to us by opening an issue on this repository or by contacting us at [yseokchoi@etri.re.kr](mailto:yseokchoi@etri.re.kr).